harrisonjansma/Portfolio/README.md

 <p align="center">
 <a href="https://www.harrisonjansma.com"><img src="images/cv_website.PNG"></a></p>
   <p>To learn more about my aspirations and interests checkout my website: https://harrisonjansma.com </p>
   <p> I built the site in HTML, CSS, and Javascript using pieces of an existing design on <a href="https://colorlib.com/">Colorlib</a>.
-I am not interested in Front-End Development, instead the process of creating and deploying the website on a private <a href="https://www.digitalocean.com/">DigitalOcean</a> server taught me about web app design and back-end development.</p>
+Though I am not interested in Front-End Development, I created and deployed this website on a private <a href="https://www.digitalocean.com/">DigitalOcean</a> server so that I could learn more about web app design and back-end development.</p>

   <p> In the future I hope to use this website as a nesting ground for web-based computer vision and NLP models.
-This will happen gradually over the next few months as I learn more about server management, beack-end development, and web app design.</p>
+This will happen gradually over the next few months as I learn more about Linux server management, back-end Python development, and software architecture.</p>